isomerpages/jointpoly-ace/_programmes/School Leadership Move In Programmes (SLMP).md

 #### When is the programme conducted?

-The duration is 200 hours over a span of 1 year.
+The duration of the programme is 200 hours, which is conducted over a span of 1 year.
 The first run is conducted between Nov 2021 to Nov 2022.
 The second run is expected to commence in the first quarter of 2023.

 ## Click here to find out more about SLMP!